 That means that there can be a delay of a few months between your health and your period.
 Your progesterone deficiency now could be telling the story of stress or undereating that started months ago.

 Vitex agnus-castus (chasteberry or chaste tree)

-- Correct underlying inflammatory issues such as dairy sensitivity, gluten sensitivity, intestinal permeability, thyroid disease, and insulin resistance.
+- Correct underlying inflammatory issues such as dairy sensitivity, gluten sensitivity, mast cells and histamine issues, leaky gut, thyroid disease, or insulin resistance.

 - Reduce stress.

-- Consider taking ovulation-promoting herbs such as Vitex (Chaste tree) or peony.
-See my PCOS post.
+- Consider taking ovulation-promoting herbs such as Vitex (chaste tree) or peony.

-For more information, please check out my book Period Repair Manual.
+For more information, check out Period Repair Manual.